UrielMarles/VISIBLENT/README.md

 ## :sunglasses: Objective of the game
 The game's gimmick is that you need to complete each level twice, but the second time all obstacles are invisible.
+All the games sprites were drawn by myself and the sound effects were recorded with my voice, the leaderboard is stored locally and will remember whenever you set a new record.
 To run the game you either need pygame or download the compiled version.
 For linux there is no compiled version but there's a pygame for linux code